 Understanding Disaster Recovery

 Disaster recovery covers all the systems and strategies your organization has in place to get your mission-critical network operations back up and running following an outage.

 Whether that outage is caused by a natural disaster or a cyberattack, the core goal of any disaster recovery platform is to get essential network functions operational as quickly as possible.
 For example, a company that depends on voice over internet protocol (VoIP) for making sales calls would implement a disaster recovery platform that prioritizes restoring VoIP network operations following a disaster.
+Then, they’d worry about making sure the backups servers were restored and so on down the mission critical priority road.

-While disaster recovery strategies prioritize restoring core network operations, a business continuity platform takes a bigger-picture approach by focusing on restoring standard functionality across your network.
-These functions often include less critical tools like printers and fax machines.
-Unlike a disaster recovery platform that prioritizes the essential, business continuity solutions focus on restoring the tools your business uses but doesn’t necessarily depend on for daily operations.
+So whereas a disaster recovery platform prioritizes the essential, a business continuity solution focuses on restoring all the tools your business uses but doesn’t necessarily depend on for daily operations.